Ranking and reviewing all of the Barebells Protein Bars I can get my hands on to find the best and worst flavors!

 Notably, I do think this does a better job at conveying cookies and cream over the official Barebells Cookies & Cream flavor.
 This, in my opinion, comes down to the fact that it’s a little sweeter–not super sweet for a protein bar by any means, but it’s enough to bring out the creaminess and slight dark chocolate flavor more.

-5. Cookies & Cream
+7. Cookies & Cream

 Compared to its less thick and dense Creamy Crisp, Cookies & Cream is slightly less sweet overall and has a more artificial, creamy, cookie-ish taste.
-It has a generous amount of crispy pieces on top, a creaminess all around, and small pieces of dark chocolate cookie pieces on the inside that are supposed to represent cookies.
+It has a generous amount of crispy pieces on top, a creaminess all around, and small pieces of dark chocolate cookie on the inside that are supposed to represent cookies.
 Compared to Creamy Crisp, it doesn’t hit you as hard, and overall, it feels like a differently branded cookies and cream protein bar comparatively.

 More on the composition: The center is a thick off-white brown with even more dark chocolate crunchy pieces.
 Overall, it’s a decent enough cookies and cream bar, though a little artificial and not too sweet–some added sugar would have gone a long way here!

-6. Birthday Cake
+8. Birthday Cake

-7. Pumpkin Spice
+9. Pumpkin Spice

 First bite, you’re hit with a pleasantly, mildly sweet pumpkin.
 Paired alongside an equally sweet milk chocolate, they balance each other well, though none of the flavors necessarily really stand out.
 This can be good for someone who wants a protein bar that’s less sweet with no big artificialness either.
 Lastly, to note, it does say pumpkin spice, and while I do taste a little bit of those traditional pumpkin spice flavors, it isn’t as punchy as traditional pumpkin spice, instead leaning towards smoothness and creaminess.